Pre-sessional English Course

 Course length

-Full time: 12 weeks or 6 weeks (the 6 week option is only available in the summer)
+Full time: 12 weeks (June entry) or 6 weeks (July entry)

 Overview